Cloven-feathered dove

+Description

+It is a medium-sized dove, with the males at 32 cm long and 220 g weight slightly larger than the 28 cm, 160 g females.
+It has short wings, with an unusual feature in the primary feathers being notched at the tip, from which the species' English name is derived.
+The tail is also very short.
+It is largely green; males have a yellow-green belly and bright lemon-yellow undertail, while in females, the belly is green and yellow restricted to the undertail.
+Males have a narrow white and black band at the upper edge of the yellow belly, a white chin stripe, and silvery-green barring on the wings; these are duller and less obvious on females.
+The legs are covered in fluffy white feathers except for the toes, which are reddish-brown.

 Distribution and habitat

 The cloven-feathered dove is endemic to the island of New Caledonia where it is commonly found in its forest habitat.
-It is also found south of New Caledonia all throughout Ile des Pins but not the Loyalty Islands.
+It is also found a short distance south of New Caledonia on the Ile des Pins, but not the Loyalty Islands.
 Research groups in 1998 have estimated that 140,000 total individual birds live throughout its total range.

 Ecology

-The cloven-feathered dove is found commonly in primary and secondary moist forests up to 1,000 meters in elevation.
-It appears to prefer humid forests 400–600 meters in elevation, especially on the forest edge.
-However, there are little information of the bird's diet.
-All ornithologists have observed is that it does eat multiple different fruits and berries.
+The cloven-feathered dove is found commonly in primary and secondary moist forests up to 1,000 m altitude.
+It appears to prefer humid forests 400–600 m altitude, especially on the forest edge.
+It has been observed to eat multiple different fruit and berries, including figs and the berries of various species in the family Araliaceae.

 Threats

 This bird is sparsely hunted because of ammunition quotas, making hunters save their ammunition for larger targets.
-If these quotas are removed, the dove may be hunted more and could rapidly decline in population, even though this bird is protected by law.
+If these quotas are removed, the dove may be hunted more and could decline in population rapidly, even though this bird is protected by law.
 Other threats include forest fires, deforestation, and mining operations.